JuliaLang/julia/doc/src/manual/running-external-programs.md

 run(Cmd(`pwd`, dir=".."))
 ```

-This way, they may be used to customize them with the `dir` keyword to set the working directory,
+This way, they may be customized with the `dir` keyword to set the working directory,
 `detach` keyword to run the command in a new process group, and `env` keyword to set environment variables.